Zal0/ZGB/README.md

 --------------------------------

  - Coding in C using [gbdk](http://gbdk.sourceforge.net/)
+ - Updated to the latest version of SDCC (3.6.0)
  - Based on States and Sprites
  - 4-directional scroll
  - Support maps bigger than 32x32